Police fatally shoot Black man in traffic stop near Minneapolis, protests erupt | Law-Order

 Police say both officers' body cameras were recording during the incident.
 The state's Bureau of Criminal Apprehension said it was investigating the shooting.
 The Minnesota branch of the American Civil Liberties Union said another independent agency should investigate, and demanded the immediate release of any videos of the shooting.
 The group said it had "deep concerns that police here appear to have used dangling air fresheners as an excuse for making a pretextual stop, something police do all too often to target Black people."

-Near the site of the shooting, protesters yelled angrily at a line of police in riot gear holding long batons in front of them.
+Near the site of the shooting, protesters yelled angrily at a line of police in riot gear holding long batons.
 Some protesters vandalized two police vehicles, pelting them with stones and jumping on them.
-Police fired rubber bullets, hitting at least two in the crowd, with at least one man left bleeding from the head, a Reuters witness said, before crowds marched to the police department building.
-Sunday's shooting was "tragic", said Brooklyn Center Mayor Mike Elliott.
+Police fired rubber bullets, hitting at least two in the crowd and leaving at least one man bleeding from the head, a Reuters witness said, before crowds marched to the police department building.

-"We are asking the protesters to continue to be peaceful and that peaceful protesters are not dealt with force," he said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)